 Sergey Mazov presents evidence from previously inaccessible documents in Russian and U.S. archives, as well as an international sampling of recent scholarly works that reveal West Africa as a significant site of Cold War conflict in the late 1950s and early 1960s.

-Sergey Radchenko uses recently declassified archival sources from Russia, China, Mongolia, the United States, and other countries to examine the dramatic deterioration of relations between the USSR and China in the 1960s, whereby once powerful allies became estranged, competitive, and increasingly hostile neighbors.
+Sergey Radchenko uses new archival sources from Russia, China, Mongolia, the United States, and other countries to examine the deterioration of relations between the USSR and China in the 1960s, whereby once powerful allies became estranged, competitive, and increasingly hostile neighbors.

-Jeffrey A. Engel turns Cold War diplomatic history upside down by studying how actions of international relations affected local popular life.
+Contributors to this volume, edited by Jeffrey Engel, turn Cold War diplomatic history upside down by studying how actions of international relations affected local popular life.
 Each chapter has its origins in a major international issue, and then unfolds the consequences of that issue for some region or city.

-Edited by Priscilla Roberts and based on new archival research in many countries, this volume broadens the context of the U.S. intervention in Vietnam.
-Its primary focus is on relations between China and Vietnam in the mid-twentieth century; but the book also deals with China's relations with Cambodia, U.S. dealings with both China and Vietnam, French attitudes toward Vietnam and China, and Soviet views of Vietnam and China.
+Edited by Priscilla Roberts and based on new archival research, this volume broadens the context of the U.S. intervention in Vietnam.
+Its primary focus is on relations between China and Vietnam; but it also deals with China's relations with Cambodia, U.S. dealings with both China and Vietnam, French attitudes toward Vietnam and China, and Soviet views of Vietnam and China.

-The 1956 Hungarian revolution, and its suppression by the U.S.S.R., was a key event in the Cold War, demonstrating deep dissatisfaction with both the communist system and old-fashioned Soviet imperialism.
-Now, fifty years later, Charles Gati's new history of the revolt, denying neither Hungarian heroism nor Soviet brutality, modifies our picture of what happened.
+The 1956 Hungarian revolution was a key event in the Cold War, demonstrating deep dissatisfaction with both the communist system and old-fashioned Soviet imperialism.
+Now, fifty years later, Charles Gati's new history of the revolt modifies our picture of what happened.

-Balazs Szalontai describes how North Korea became more despotic even as other Communist countries underwent de-Stalinization.
-Through a series of comparisons not only with the USSR but also with Albania, Romania, Yugoslavia, China, and Vietnam, the author highlights unique features of North Korean communism during the period.
+Balázs Szalontai describes how North Korea became more despotic even as other Communist countries underwent de-Stalinization.
+Through a series of comparisons with the Soviet Union and other Communist countries, he highlights unique features of North Korean communism during the period.

 Ilya V. Gaiduk examines the Soviet approach to the Vietnam conflict between the 1954 Geneva conference on Indochina and late 1963, when the overthrow of the South Vietnamese president Ngo Dinh Diem and the assassination of John F. Kennedy radically transformed the conflict.

-Why would one country impose economic sanctions against another in pursuit of foreign policy objectives?
-How effective is the use of economic weapons in attaining such objectives?
-To answer these questions, Shu Guang Zhang examines how and why the United States and its allies instituted economic sanctions against the People's Republic of China in the 1950s, and how the embargo affected Chinese domestic policy and the Sino-Soviet alliance.
+Why would one country impose economic sanctions in pursuit of foreign policy objectives?
+How effective are economic weapons in attaining such objectives?
+Shu Guang Zhang examines the economic sanctions instituted by the United States and its allies against the People's Republic of China in the 1950s, and their effects on Chinese domestic policy and the Sino-Soviet alliance.